machine mastery

 How do I know if it’s channeling vs. under-extraction?

-Use a bottomless portafilter and taste together:
+Use bottomless portafilter and taste together:

 • Pure under-extraction: Even flow, just too fast, sour but clean taste